eleanorgoh/ocaml-monopoly/README.md

 # Monopoly
-A Cornell themed Monopoly game written in Ocaml.
+A Cornell-themed Monopoly game written in OCaml.

 ## Table of Contents
 1. [Overview](#Overview)